pisv/gethandly.wiki-playground/Step-Two.md

     }
 ```

-As you may remember, we intended Foo project to be an *openable* element.
+As you may remember, we intended Foo project to be an *openable* element
-In other words, it itself (rather than its openable parent, `FooModel`) is
 responsible for building its structure.
 Here we set the currently existing
 Foo files immediately contained within the project's resource as children
 of the `FooProject` element.